edsu/json2xml/README.md

 A simplistic JSON to XML converter, created mainly as a way to kill time one evening after a [tweet](https://twitter.com/pabinkley/status/253279453738835969) from @pbinkley.
-Yes you are entitled to ask why I would ever want to convert JSON to XML.
+Yes, you are entitled to ask why I would ever want to convert JSON to XML.
 No, I'm not going to provide an answer :-)

 Example